AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Upload objects/Append upload.md

     //    os.Exit(-1)
     //}

-    // Perform the second append upload.
+    // Perform the second append operation.
     nextPos, err = bucket.AppendObject("<yourObjectName>", strings.NewReader("YourObjectAppendValue2"), nextPos)
     if err ! = nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }

-    // You can perform append upload multiple times.
+    // You can perform append operations on an object for multiple times.
 }
 ```

-For more information about how to perform append upload, see [AppendObject](/intl.en-US/API Reference/Object operations/Basic operations/AppendObject.md).
+For more information about the naming conventions for buckets, see [bucket](/intl.en-US/Developer Guide/Terms.md).
+For more information about the naming conventions for objects, see [object](/intl.en-US/Developer Guide/Terms.md).